bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 One of the benefits of Haml is the ability to evaluate and run Ruby, however this isn't always the desired action.
-Text, and lines of code, can be escaped by using a backslash, \\, allowing the text to be rendered explicitly without being executed.
+Text, and lines of code, can be escaped by using a backslash, \&#0044; allowing the text to be rendered explicitly without being executed.

-In the example below, the first instance of = \@author is executed Ruby, pulling the authors name from the application.
+In the example below, the first instance of = &#0064;author is executed Ruby, pulling the authors name from the application.
 The second instance, starting with the backslash, is escaped text, printing it as is, without execution.